tchoutri/pg-entity/README.md

 encode the semantics of SQL in the type system (or in a rule engine of some sort), and this is clearly not the kind of things I want to spend my youth on.

-Now, that does not mean that we will blindly emit random strings.
 Each function is tested for its output with doctests, and the ones that cannot (due to database connections) are tested in the more traditional test-suite.

 The conclusion is : Test your DB queries.
 Test the encoding/decoding.
 Make roundtrip tests for your data-structures.